GNAZIM INSTITUTE- THE ASSOCIATION OF HEBREW WRITERS, ISRAEL

 We can be reached by e-mail: gnazim11@bezeqint.net and by phone: 03-7240549

-A MESSAGE FROM the Gnazim
+A MESSAGE FROM Gnazim

 Chairperson, ADIVA GEFFEN